Lancaster Corporation Tramways

 Lancaster Corporation Tramways Inspector

-A blow-up of the staff photo above showing the inspector.
+An enlargement of the staff photograph above showing the inspector.
 The embroidered collar and cap badges are clearly seen, as are the jacket embellishments, including the sleeve chevrons.